ngiri22/MigrateAssets/README.md

 ##Migrate Assets Utility

 This code reads the xml files from the xml folder and gets the needed elements.
 Inserts the records into the database.
 Moves the processed and errored out files to a different folder

 #How to Run

-The main class is MigrateAssets.java
-It needs to input files in the classpath
+It needs two input files in the classpath
 - log4j.properties
 - config.properties

-Configure the different properties in the above two files. file.input.batch.count param tells how many assets should be processed.
+Configure the properties in the above two files.

-Call the jar file with following command. java -jar MigrateAssets.jar (Make sure the two config files are in the classpath
+Call the jar file with following command.
+- java -jar MigrateAssets.jar (Make sure the two config files are present in the current directory or in the classpath)

-Check the Db for records inserted and then the processed folder.
+Check the database for records inserted and then the processed folder.

+Logs are generated into file migration.log under the directory called logs/ (this is configurable using log4j)